Our small bathroom tile ideas come in handy if you don't have much room to work with but want to create impact.

 Always do a dry run if possible; lay the tiles out to find the most natural vein connections across tiles, then number each one before installing.

-‘Wall hung toilets and vanity units are hugely effective in opening up floor space to pave the way for eye-catching tiles,’ says Emma Joyce, brand manager at Victoria & Albert Baths.
-‘Opting for a freestanding bath can also be an intelligent design solution.
-Unlike built-in baths, the flooring, and daylight, flows underneath.’
+‘Wall hung toilets and vanity units are hugely effective in opening up floor space to pave the way for eye-catching tiles,’ says Emma Joyce, brand manager at Victoria+ Albert Baths.
+‘Opting for a freestanding bathtub can also be an intelligent design solution.
+Unlike built-in tubs, the flooring, and daylight, flows underneath.’

 Taking the tiles from floor-to-ceiling will effectively mimic the look of wallpaper, serving to soften the hard edges of sanitaryware.
 ‘Go for large format tiles if possible; fewer grout lines will provide a more seamless finish,’ adds Jane.

-A colourful tiled feature wall at the end of a small bathroom will draw the eye through, ensuring every inch gets noticed.
-‘Colour is being embraced in small bathrooms in a big way right now,’ enthuses designer Katie Agombar, West One Bathrooms.
+A colorful tiled accent wall at the end of a small bathroom will draw the eye through, ensuring every inch gets noticed.
+‘Color is being embraced in small bathrooms in a big way right now,’ enthuses designer Katie Agombar from West One Bathrooms.

-‘Patterned tiles are a really effective way to introduce colour, which can then be picked up on accessories, towels and even sanitaryware.
-Colours such as dark green, pale pink and pastel blue are particularly popular.
+‘Patterned tiles are a really effective way to introduce color, which can then be picked up on accessories, towels and even sanitary ware.
+Colors such as dark green, pastel blue and pale pink teamed with gray bathroom tile ideas are particularly popular.
 Combine with brass and black accents for a contemporary and sophisticated palette.’